willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

 - **Event**
   A discrete signal from the orchestration system or environment.
 Examples:
-  - `UserPromptSubmit` – a user message or prompt is submitted.
+  - `PromptSubmit` – a user message or prompt is submitted.
   - `PreAbilityCall` – the execution script is about to call an ability.
   - `PostAbilityCall` – the execution script has finished calling an ability.
-  - `SessionStop` – a session is being stopped (e.g., user presses “Stop”).
+  - `SessionStart` / `SessionEnd` / `SessionStop` – a session starts, ends, or is stopped.
 - **Hook**
   A configuration object that binds one or more events to a handler.
 It describes:
   - Which `event_type` it listens to.